UPDATED JULY 5, 2023

 You sigh and scowl and try to move him out of the way, but he won’t budge.
 He sits down in front of the door so you can’t open it and closes his eyes.
 You prod him a couple of times, but he’s unresponsive.

-In the end, you’re forced to leave, without having done the one thing you wanted to do.
+In the end, you’re forced to leave, without having done the only thing you actually wanted to do.

 Does any of this sound familiar?